 We like to buy organic citrus in bulk when it’s in season directly from an Amish farm.
 Buying it in bulk and in season means it’s cheaper overall which stretches our dollars.
 Since citrus ripens during the winter months, we keep our boxes of citrus in our cool mudroom until we are ready to enjoy them.

-You can use your frozen zest to make orange poppy seed bread or add it to pies or other baked goods like scones.
+You can use your frozen zest to make orange poppy seed bread or add it to pies, or other baked goods like scones or muffins.

 And don’t throw out your fermented orange peels at the end of the recipe!
-The fermented peels are a wonderful and healthy treat for cows and pigs!!
+The fermented peels are a wonderful and healthy treat for pigs.
 This is TRULY a no-waste kitchen recipe.

 This orange scrap vinegar recipe easily doubles, so feel free to start a gallon jar if you have enough scraps!

-unchlorinated water (If all you have is tap water, just fill a pitcher and let it sit out overnight.
+- unchlorinated, filtered water (Note: If all you have is tap water, just fill a pitcher and let it sit out overnight.
 The chlorine will dissipate.)

 Instructions